UppASD/UppASD-tutorial/content/magnon/magnon.rst

 Questions and exercises:
 ^^^^

-1. Why we have 3 branches, with just 1 atoms per unit cell?
+1. Why we have 3 branches, with just 1 atom per unit cell?
-2. That´s It have the profile of an antiferromagnet around the Gamma point?
+2. Is it the profile of an antiferromagnet around the Gamma point?